Analysis | Jaime Harrison aims to forge a new coalition in S.C., oust Sen. Lindsey Graham and trigger a political earthquake

 Some think Harrison’s quarterly report could approach, or even eclipse, the $38.1 million raised by Beto O’Rourke in the summer of his 2018 race in Texas, believed to be the largest quarterly fundraising haul ever in a Senate race.

-And Harrison has done this without half the attention of O’Rourke, whose race against Sen. Ted Cruz (R), reviled by liberals, was the highest profile race in the nation, even spawning a documentary film.
+And Harrison has done this without half the attention of O’Rourke, whose race against Sen. Ted Cruz (R), reviled by liberals, was the highest-profile race in the nation, even spawning a documentary film.

-That O’Rourke lost, narrowly, causes a bit of fear inside Democrats, reminding themselves to think with their heads, not their hearts, in such a traditionally conservative state.
+That O’Rourke lost, narrowly, causes a bit of fear among Democrats, reminding themselves to think with their heads, not their hearts, in such a traditionally conservative state.

 Democrats got their hopes too high also in 2016, when Jason Kander, a former Army intelligence officer in Afghanistan, ran what even Republicans conceded was the best Senate campaign in the nation.